azizahmad7751/file-uploader/README.md

 ## Live Demo

-You can try out the application with the live demo on PythonAnywhere.
+You can try out the application with the live demo.
 Visit [File Uploader Demo](https://uploader7751.pythonanywhere.com/) and experience the features of the application without the need to set it up locally.